Synaphea spinulosa: Taxonomic history

-Tab.
-87 from Nicolaas Laurens Burman's 1768 Flora Indica; engraving by Adolf van der Laan.
-The upper plant, labelled Polypodium spinulosum, is in fact S. spinulosa.

 Synaphea spinulosa bears the distinction of holding several 'firsts' in Australia botanical history.
 Together with Acacia truncata it was the first Australian endemic to be scientifically described and named, and the specimen upon which that description is based is the oldest extant specimen of an Australian plant, and very likely among the first Australian plant specimens ever collected.

 Nothing is known of the original collection of the specimen, except that it was necessarily collected before publication of the species description in 1768.
 Prior to this, the only known visit by Europeans to an area where S. spinulosa occurs was the voyage of Dutch mariner Willem de Vlamingh, who explored Rottnest Island and the Swan River in December 1696 and January 1697 respectively.
 It is therefore very likely, but not proven, that the specimen was collected during that voyage, and thus predates by nearly three years the oldest authenticated collection of Australian plants, that made by William Dampier in 1699.
 It is known that Dutch botanist Nicolaas Witsen asked Vlamingh to collect plants for him during the voyage, and it is recorded that Vlamingh returned to Holland with plants, fruits, and wood samples.
 However, according to Mabberley, at least one of the two specimens came from Christiaan Kleijnhoff who had established a botanic garden in Java (which is where Burman describes S. spinulosa as coming from - "ex Java").